The 29 Best Sources of Protein for Weight Loss

 You already know that eating protein is key when it comes to feeling satisfied with your meals and maintaining a weight loss effort.
 Protein helps build flubber-frying lean muscle mass, after all.
 But it seems that many of us have gotten into a rut, relying on just a few primary sources of the stuff.
-Not only can this cause taste bud fatigue, it can also deny your body of health-boosting nutrients found in protein-rich foods you're overlooking.
+Not only can this cause taste bud fatigue, it can also deny your body of health-boosting nutrients found in protein-rich foods you’re overlooking.